-5 There were four projects under construction as at 31 March 2014, Allenby & Connaught with Carillion and KBR as construction contractors on a joint and several basis, RSME with Carillion, and RD901 and University of Bourgogne with subsidiaries of Bourgues.
+5 There were seven projects under construction as at 31 March 2015, Allenby & Connaught with Carillion and KBR as construction contractors on a joint and several basis, RD901, University of Bourgogne, and Centrale Supelec with subsidiaries of Bouygues; and the N17/18 with Strabag, PSBP North East with Galliford Try; and Zaanstad Prison with Ballast Nedam and Royal Imtech Building services as construction contractors on a joint and several basis.
+Two projects became operational in the period to 31 July 2015.